ingo/microsoft-teams-chat-extractor/README.md

 1. Download the source code for this extension to your computer (user the Code > Download .zip menu option)
 2. Install the extension into Chrome (see https://www.cnet.com/how-to/how-to-install-chrome-extensions-manually/).
 If you don't see the icon, see "Pinnning an Extension" below.
 3. Log into Microsoft Teams on the web (https://teams.microsoft.com).
 4. Go to the chat you wish to extract.
 Note that it only will extract the content that's loaded, so if you want a longer history, scroll upwards in your chat history until you've loaded all the content you like.
+If you have collapsed chat thread, you will need to expand them to export them.
 5. Press the little purple chat button in the extension bar.
 A popup will appear with the content included.
 6. Copy and paste into whatever form you like.